How Much Does It Cost to Install a Transfer Switch for a Generator? (2023 Update)

 It takes more than a working generator to get your essential items back up and running during a power failure.
 A transfer switch is the most critical component of a backup generator setup, ensuring the safe and effective use of the generator’s power for various devices, appliances, and systems in your home.
+The cost can range from $400–$2,000.

 The Importance of the Transfer Switch